 A not-so-spooky movie night

-If your brood isn’t into the scary side of Halloween, try a family-friendly Halloween flick instead.
+If your brood isn’t into the scary side of Halloween, try a family-friendly Halloween flick.
+“Dress up and eat way too much candy, from the comfort of your own home,” says McPherson.
 We love It’s the Great Pumpkin, Charlie Brown for the littlest ones, but Casper is a blast-from-the-past that pretty much all school-agers can get behind.
 If you’ve got older kids in the family, consider a double feature with a slightly spookier second movie once the littles go to bed.

 Tip: Make your popcorn a little more festive with a trip to a bulk section or store.
 Get some coloured candy melts, some Halloween sprinkles and some pretzels.
 Spread the popcorn and pretzels out on a baking sheet, drizzle with melted candy (chocolate works, too) and finish with sprinkles.
 Let cool and dole out into bowls for serving.